BillRaymond/agile-in-action-minima/_posts/2023-02-22-book-launch-build-your-model-for-leading-change.md

 Maybe you could just introduce yourself to folks that may not have heard your first podcast.

+### Introducing Marsha Acker

 **Marcha Acker:** Well, I am Marsha Acker and I describe myself as a facilitator of meaningful conversations and dialogue.
 I think that's probably one of the things that sits at the core of everything that I do, that we do at Team Catapult.
 I feel like there's so many opportunities in our lives to connect with people, create relationships that work and have really meaningful conversations.

 **Marcha Acker:** So I do that through facilitation, I work with executives and coaching and with leadership teams.
 Those are my primary ways of engaging and then of course we run workshops for coaches.

 ### Why did you wrote the book?

 **Bill Raymond:** That's wonderful.
 And we're going to talk about what a model means in just a moment, but I think it would be good if maybe you just shared with us why you wrote the book in the first place.

 **Marcha Acker:** You know, I've had a long career in this whole world of change and I feel like I could draw you a timeline of all my relationships of how I've looked at change from my early days of being trained in software engineering and wanting to bring about change by bringing technology to the world.

 **Marcha Acker:** And all the way to now where I think about change as really focusing on our relationships and how we engage with others and how we communicate.
 So I wrote the book because I want to provide an opportunity and a way for people to get clear about why they do what they do.

 **Marcha Acker:** And I think that's at the core of what sits behind the book in and of itself is I found for myself and I've found through coaching others that there's a tremendous amount of clarity that comes from us being able to, you know, a lot of us can tell, tell everybody sort of what we do step by step.